House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Low Profile

-Another thing you want to look at when choosing is straight edge clamp is its profile.
-If the profile of your straightedge clamp is too high, it will prevent your saws from moving along the edge because it will bump into the motor.
-We recommend choosing a low profile design no matter what your current needs are and we tried to mention any brands whose profile was too high to use a saw in our reviews
+Another aspect you’ll want to consider is the profile.
+If the profile of your straightedge clamp is too high, it will prevent your saws from moving along the edge because they will bump into the motor.
+We recommend choosing a low-profile design.

 Adjustability

 Some tools on our list are a fixed size, but many others allow you to adjust them to any size.
-Usually, the minimum size is half the total length so that a 50-inch straight edge can change from 25 inches to 50 inches.
-This type of straight edge typically remains straight throughout the full range of operations.
+Usually, the minimum size is half the total length, and a 50-inch straight edge can change from 25 to 50 inches.

 • Always use a framing square to square your straight edge when you lock it in place to guarantee accuracy.
 Most tools do not automatically square themselves when you lock them down.

-• To prevent slippage, attach your clamp to the wood at a 90-degree angle to the glue line.
+• Attach your clamp to the wood at a 90-degree angle to the glue line to prevent slippage.

 Other clamps we reviewed: